miketillman95/Projects/README.md

+Personal Project Page

+Link to home page: https://mikeatillman.com

+My project page showcases my live projects and programming work

+To run this project:
+*python3 is required on the system

 start venv = python3 -m venv venv && source venv/bin/activate

-to run server: python manage.py runserver

-If pip install does not work in venv run: python3 -m pip install <dependency>
+If pip install does not work in venv run: python3 -m pip install

-python3 -m pip freeze
-pip freeze > requirements.txt

-git add . && git commit -m 'quick deploy' && git push

-add images
+to run server: python3 manage.py runserver

+Technologies used in the projects displayed in the application:
+React
+Next
+Node
+Django
+Bootstrap